biotite-dev/biotite/doc/tutorial/sequence/align_heuristic.rst

 These are quite a bunch of matches.
-However, they are mostly appearing in consecutive positions in both sequences, for the simple reason that the stretches, where both sequence match, are longer than *k*.
+However, they are mostly appearing in consecutive positions in both sequences, for the simple reason that the stretches, where both sequences match, are longer than *k*.
 We say that these matches are on the same *diagonal*.
 Often one is interested only in one alignment per diagonal, as the later stages